- Energy Kcal 317

 and sprinkle with breadcrumbs 19.
 Move the pan to ensure it is evenly coated with breadcrumbs 20.
 Now pour the mixture in the pan using a spatula to level it 21.

-You can store the cooked potato gratin and warm it up as needed.
-Preparing the potato gratin too many hours in advance before cooking it is not recommended, as the potatoes could turn dark.
+You can store the cooked potato gateau and warm it up as needed.
+Preparing the potato gateau too many hours in advance before cooking it is not recommended, as the potatoes could turn dark.
 Freezing it is not recommended.

 Never as in this case is it useful to embrace the famous popular saying "you find what you put in", so indulge yourself using cold cuts and cheeses to your liking.
 If the potatoes you have used are too floury, you can dilute the mixture with very little milk, according to the Neapolitan tradition.